USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.7.
-If provided page == “View” or “Sign” or “Edit” and the manifestTrackingNumber provided has an invalid format
+If provided page == "View" or "Sign" or "Edit" and the manifestTrackingNumber provided has an invalid format
      then the service generates following error:

    ```json